 Workers' Compensation benefits cannot be paid unless written notice is given by the employee within thirty (30) days of the date of the accident or onset.
 Exceptions to this requirement will only be granted if the North Carolina Industrial Commission determines that there is a reasonable excuse for the delay and the University has not been prejudiced by such delay.

 Student Health Services is the primary contact for non-life threatening work-related injuries to University employees.
 These employees will be directed to Student Health Services for initial treatment and follow-up treatment after receiving proper authorization.
-For non-life threatening work-related injuries to University employees which occur off campus at a site where it is impracticable for the employee to be seen by Student Health Services, the employee should coordinate with the Environmental Health and Safety Office (EH&S) or the Third Party Administrator (TPA) to select a treating physician.
-Follow-up treatment may either be at Student Health Services, an appropriate specialist's office, or a physician deemed appropriate by Student Health Services as determined by the Environmental Health and Safety Office or the Third Party Administrator.
+For non-life threatening work-related injuries to University employees which occur off campus at a site where it is impracticable for the employee to be seen by Student Health Services, the employee should coordinate with the Office of Risk Management and Insurance (RMI) or the Third Party Administrator (TPA) to select a treating physician.
+Follow-up treatment may either be at Student Health Services, an appropriate specialist's office, or a physician deemed appropriate by Student Health Services as determined by the Risk Management Office or the Third Party Administrator.

 Should Student Health Services be closed (weekends, nights, holidays, etc.), the injured employee will be directed to the Emergency Room of Carolinas Medical Center-University for evaluation and treatment by the hospital's Emergency Room physician.